circuitscan/circuitscan/README.md

 - [ ] ddos protection!
 - [ ] allow for contract name changes?
 - [ ] form for submitting a proof to be verified
+- [ ] form for compiling and deploying a circuit

 ## Installation

+> [!NOTE]
-> Requires Node.js, Yarn, and Docker (for local server)
+> Requires Node.js, Yarn, and Docker (if you want to run server locally)

 ```
 $ git clone https://github.com/numtel/circuitscan
 $ cd circuitscan
 $ yarn

+# Default env var settings are fine for using remote deployed server
+$ cp .env.example .env

 # In another terminal, start frontend dev server
 $ yarn dev